Taxation in Taiwan: Tax legislation

 Unlike the Internal Revenue Code in the United States, there isn't one law that governs taxation in Taiwan.
 Rather, taxes are governed by a series of laws and regulations each related to a specific type of tax.
 As the chief legislative body, the Legislative Yuan plays an important role in formulating and revising tax related laws.
 The Income Tax Act is the primary law that governs individual income and profit-seeking enterprise income taxes.

 Individual income tax

 Both residents and non-residents are assessed individual income tax on Taiwan-sourced income unless an exception is provided in the Income Tax Act and related laws.
 Individuals are considered residents of Taiwan for tax purposes if they are either domiciled there, or spend for 183 days or longer in a taxable year.

 Income received in exchange for services rendered while physically present in Taiwan is considered to be Taiwan-sourced income regardless of if the payer is a local or offshore person or entity.
 One major exception to this rule exists for non-residents who are physically present in Taiwan for less than 91 calendar days in a year and who are only paid compensation by offshore entities.

 Progressive tax

 Taiwan has implemented a progressive tax system for individual income taxes.
-For the 2017 tax year, the tax rates were as follows:
+For the 2026 tax year, the tax rates are as follows: